CodeYourFuture/curriculum/content/induction/prep/index.md

 {{<note type="exercise">}}

-Figure it out

-1. Research a command you can use to get a local copy of a repository on your local machine.
-   Use this command to check
+Figure out how to open the cloned repository on your local machine in VSCode.
+Explore the repository in VSCode and use the code editor to look at the various files and folders.

 {{</note>}}

+## 🏗️ Git model

+Let's consider